awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is-amazon-elasticsearch-service.md

 Amazon ES provisions all the resources for your Elasticsearch cluster and launches it\.
 It also automatically detects and replaces failed Elasticsearch nodes, reducing the overhead associated with self\-managed infrastructures\.
 You can scale your cluster with a single API call or a few clicks in the console\.

 To get started using Amazon ES, you create a *domain*\.
 An Amazon ES domain is synonymous with an Elasticsearch cluster\.
 Domains are clusters with the settings, instance types, instance counts, and storage resources that you specify\.
+Each instance acts as one Elasticsearch node\.

 You can use the Amazon ES console to set up and configure a domain in minutes\.
 If you prefer programmatic access, you can use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/) or the [AWS SDKs](http://aws.amazon.com/code)\.